-Psychotherapy, or counseling as it is commonly referred to, can be beneficial with a wide variety of things.
+Psychotherapy, or counseling as it is commonly referred to, can be beneficial for a wide variety of things.
 Managing emotions, traumatic events, and even mental illness can all be helped with psychotherapy.
 Therapists work with their patients in several ways including, but not limited to, talk therapy, CBT (cognitive behavioral therapy), meditation, breathing techniques, relaxation strategies and so much more.

 What Is Psychotherapy?

 Psychotherapy, by definition, is “a way to help people with a broad variety of mental illnesses and emotional difficulties.” (www.psychiatry.org) Typically the therapist provides a safe and controlled method of using talk therapy to help their patients work through their emotions surrounding a particular event in their lives.
 While therapy can have a certain stigma surrounding it, this shouldn’t intimidate you from trying it out.
 Many people report feeling an improved quality of life, better sleep, enhanced relationships, and more.